Chia-Network/chia-docs/docs/reference-client/freebsd-install.md

 That's it!
 Provided the instructions were followed to the T, and the build is a fresh FreeBSD 11.3 or 11.4, either hardware or FreeNAS jailed, you should be good to go!
 Now go to town with `chia start node` or whatever floats your boat.

-More details can be found in the [Chia Quick Start Guide](/quick-start-guide).
+More details can be found on the [Installation page](/installation).